publicdocs/uscode/assets/md/titles/usc18/us/usc/t18/ptI/ch113/m__us_usc_t18_s2320.md

         (5) the term “traffic” means to transport, transfer, or otherwise dispose of, to another, for purposes of commercial advantage or private financial gain, or to make, import, export, obtain control of, or possess, with intent to so transport, transfer, or otherwise dispose of; and

-        (6) the term “counterfeit drug” means a drug, as defined by section 201 of the Federal Food, Drug, and Cosmetic Act, that uses a counterfeit mark on or in connection with the drug.
+        (6) the term “drug” means a drug, as defined in section 201 of the Federal Food, Drug, and Cosmetic Act ([21 U.S.C.
+321][/us/usc/t21/s321]).

     (g)  __Limitation on Cause of Action__  __.—__